n09d00/PDFMerger/README.md

 A simple PDF File Processing Desktop Application using ElectronJS

 ## Prerequisites
 Make sure you have NodeJS installed.
-You can install NodeJS [here]. (https://nodejs.org/)
+You can install NodeJS [here](https://nodejs.org/).

 ## Get Started